Table of Contents

 The MCL is located on the inside of the knee and helps to stabilize the joint by preventing excessive inward motion.
 The LCL is located on the outside of the knee and helps to prevent excessive outward motion.

 The anatomy doesn’t stop there!
-In fact, the knee is also surrounded by different muscle groups.
+The knee is also surrounded by different muscle groups.

 The hamstring muscle group attaches to the back of the thigh bone and helps to bend the leg.